st3ph4nnn/wordle-word/README.md

 # Note

 I do not take any responsability for whatever you do with this.
-This is made for enterntainment only and for my curiosity.
+This was made for enterntainment only and for my curiosity.
 Have a great day.